actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 ## Built-in function of presentValue

 In the "lifecontingencies" package, the presentValue function is extremely handy to calculate the present value.
 Using "?presentValue", we are able to see the different parameters.
-Simply inputting the cashflow vector, time vector, and interest rate (vector, if applicable) caleady allows us to find the present value easily.
+Simply inputting the cashflow vector, time vector, and interest rate (vector, if applicable) already allows us to find the present value easily.

 ```r
 install.packages("lifecontingencies")